Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 The following script will take the filename from the command line:

 ```
+echo The name of this script is: $0
 inputfile=$1
 for c in X Y
 do
-        echo chrosome$c
+        echo chromosome$c
         echo intputfile: $inputfile
         echo outputfile: $inputfile.chr$c
 done
 ```

-***Exercise***: Modify this script to print the data for the specified chromsome from the input file to the output file
+***Exercise***: Modify this script to print the data for the specified chromsome from the input file to an output file